This story begins with a murder.

 George sets fire to his bedroom door.

 Sue: That’s a great stunt.
-Doctor Who is obsessed with fire at the moment.
+Doctor Who is completely obsessed with fire at the moment.

-George escapes from his room but he abducts Nyssa by mistake.
+George escapes from his room and abducts Nyssa by mistake.

 Sue: It’s The Hunchback of Notre Dame meets Agatha Christie meets Downton Abbey meets Doctor Who meets The Antiques Roadshow meets…